purduesigbots/pros-docs/v5/okapi/api/chassis/model/xdrive-model.rst

 okapi::XDriveModel
 ==================

-The model for a skid-steer chassis.
+The model for an x-drive chassis.

 Constructor(s)
 --------------